se-buw/fm-playground/backend/README.md

 ## Description

-This is the frontend for the FM Playground application.
+This is the backend for the FM Playground application.
 FM Playground is a web application that allows users to run formal methods tools in the browser.
 Currently, the application supports the following tools:

 - [Limboole](https://fmv.jku.at/limboole/) - A SAT-based tool for Boolean reasoning.
 - [Z3](https://github.com/Z3Prover/z3) - A SMT solver developed at Microsoft Research.
 - [nuXmv ](https://nuxmv.fbk.eu/) - A symbolic model checker for the analysis of synchronous finite-state and infinite-state systems.
-- ~~[Alloy](https://alloytools.org/)~~ (in a separate UI) - A declarative modeling language for software systems.
+- ~~[Alloy](https://alloytools.org/)~~ (served from [alloy-app](../alloy-app/)) - A declarative modeling language for software systems.

 ## Prerequisites

 List any dependencies that must be installed before running the application.

-- Node.js v18.0.0 or higher
+- Python v3.9.0 or higher
-- npm v7.0.0 or higher or yarn v1.22.0 or higher
+- Flask v2.0.0 or higher
+- Z3
+- nuXmv
 - Docker v20.10.0 or higher (optional)
 - Docker Compose v1.27.0 or higher (optional)